bears-bugs/bears-benchmark/README.md

 ## How to use

-In the folder [scripts](scripts/) you can find scripts to check out and compile bugs.
+In the folder [scripts](scripts/) you can find scripts to check out bugs, to compile them, and to run tests on them.

 You can check out all bugs at once with